recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-02-Local-Weather-App.md

 ____

 ## First Objective: Enable background/image changes
  <p>Upon reading through the objectives, this was a really appealing aspect of the project.
 Creativity is the name of the game for this app.
-So, instead of using a static image to represent specific conditions, I decided to have some fun (and go a tad bit overboard) by creating a multi-dimensional image which would be generated dynamically.</p>
+A plan developed in my mind to dynamically generate a multi-dimensional image for each set of weather conditions, instead of simply using a static image.</p>

 ##### Background Image Colors:
   <p>A tool which proved invaluable right from the start was <a href="https://color.adobe.com/create/image/"> Adobe ColorCC. </a> It's use is fairly straightforward.
 A user can create custom color palettes from an uploaded image, or chose from existing palettes created by other users.
 I created a custom color palette drawing upon the <a href="http://graphical.weather.gov/sectors/conus.php?element=T"> NOAA color key </a> for inspiration.</p>